How many older banknotes and 1000-krone banknotes are in circulation?

 Read more about Danmarks Nationalbank's expectations to deposits.

 Danmarks Nationalbank wants to ensure that Danish banknotes are secure and efficient means of payment now and in the future.
-Today, all banknotes issued from 1945 onwards are legal tender, but they cannot all be used in the same way.
+Until 31 May 2025, all banknotes issued from 1945 onwards were valid as a means of payment, but they could not all be used in the same way.
 This could risk damaging confidence in cash.

-• Paying with older banknotes may be difficult, as store staff and private individuals may not recognise them and may therefore be unwilling to accept them.
+- Paying with older banknotes could be difficult, as store staff and private individuals may not recognise them and could therefore be unwilling to accept them.

-• Banknotes issued from 1997 onwards can be used in ATMs and the closed cash systems of the retail trade.
-This is not the case for pre-1997 banknotes.
+- Banknotes issued from 1997 onwards could be used in ATMs and the closed cash systems of the retail trade.
+This was not the case for pre-1997 banknotes.

-In addition, phasing out the 1000-krone banknote may entail certain advantages, such as reducing the need for stores to keep change.
-Furthermore, although the number of counterfeit Danish banknotes remains low, the 1000-krone banknote is increasingly subject to attempts at counterfeiting.
+In addition, phasing out the 1000-krone banknote could entail certain advantages, such as reducing the need for stores to keep change.
+Furthermore, although the number of counterfeit Danish banknotes remains low, the 1000-krone banknote was increasingly subject to attempts at counterfeiting.

-Finally, the police estimate that the 1000-krone banknote is used to a greater extent than other banknotes to support various types of financial crime.
+Finally, the police estimated that the 1000-krone banknote was used to a greater extent than other banknotes to support various types of financial crime.

 Does this development mean that cash will soon disappear completely?